Fair Use Checklist

 Introduction to the Checklist

 The Fair Use Checklist and variations on it have been widely used for many years to help educators, librarians, lawyers, and many other users of copyrighted works determine whether their activities are within the limits of fair use under U.S. copyright law (Section 107 of the U.S. Copyright Act).
-Fair use is determined by a balanced application of four factors set forth in the statute: (1) the purpose of the use; (2) the nature of the work used; (3) the amount and substantiality of the work used; and (4) the effect of the use upon the potential market for or value of the work used.
-Those factors form the structure of this checklist.
-Congress and courts have offered some insights into the specific meaning of the factors, and those interpretations are reflected in the details of this form.
+The four factors form the structure of this checklist.
+Congress and courts have offered some insight into the specific meaning of the factors, and those interpretations are reflected in the details of this form.